-The music, the choreography, lighting and set design—well all superb, but my overriding thought was: “My god!
-The training and preparation the dancers must endure to be able to move like this must be immense!”
+The music, the choreography, lighting and set design—all superb, but my overriding thought was: “My god!
+The training the dancers must endure to be able to move like this must be immense!”

-And let me tell you: the ways this dance company can move their bodies in synchronicity to complicated musical arrangement is mesmerising.
+The ways this dance company move their bodies in synchronicity to a complicated musical arrangement is mesmerising.

 Orb is comprised of two separate pieces performed either side of an intermission.
 The first, Full Moon, by Taiwanese choreographer, Cheng Tsung Lung; and the second, Ocho, by the SDC’s Artistic Director, Rafael Bonachela.

-Full Moon is an enthralling examination of details—an almost microscopic insight into what the human form is capable.
+Full Moon is an enthralling examination of details—an almost microscopic insight into what a dancer is capable.
 Other-wordly body shape positioning and graceful transitional movement, all perfectly timed and coordinated, evolved in synchronicity to a pumping, intelligent musical composition.
-The dancers where able to speed up or dramtically slow down their posturing at will, never losing their impeccable sense of timing.
+The dancers where able to speed up or dramatically slow down their posturing at will, never losing their impeccable sense of timing.
 “I guess that’s why they’re pros,” I thought.

 As a choreographer, I am often drawn to the physical contact between dancers, but for Ocho, I set myself the task of holding back on that physical contact and allowing the individual dancers to explore their physical personality among the group, leading up to an eventual connection.

 Rafael Bonachela, Ocho

 Ocho reminded me of a futuristic, perhaps dystopian, West Side Story, but interpreted by super-talented dancers rather than musical actors.